Affiliated to research

 - Osiowy C, Kaita K, Solar K, and Mendoza K. (2010).
 Molecular characterization of Hepatitis B virus and a 9-year clinical profile in a patient infected with genotype I. J Med Virol, 82 (6): 942-8.
 (Published under Solar = Maiden name).

-- 2019: College of Pharmacy, University of Manitoba.
-Instructor for Principles of Scientific Literature Evaluation.
+- 2019-Current: College of Pharmacy, University of Manitoba.
+Instructor for Principles of Scientific Literature Evaluation and Pharmacogenetics (PHMD2012).

 - 2012 to 2016: Department of Biochemistry & Molecular Biology, Faculty of Science, University of British Columbia (UBC) - Teaching Assistant for bioc 301: Biochemistry Laboratory.